WiIIiamTang/term_project_360-420-w2019-section2-Tang-Dinh/CE/William/README.md

 #### Results

+It is relatively hard to evaluate a clustering.
+In logistic regression, we could easily validate our code and results.
+All we had to do is compare the predicitons with the real class labels.
+Here, with k-means clustering, there is no such validation.
+The results are totally up for interpretation (did the algorithm recognize a more effective way of organizing the classes?
+Or did it completely fail?).
+I am lucky that for this dataset that I am working with, the class labels are provided already.

-I'll show some screenshots of the final results of my program.
+So there are still some things we can do, mostly through a qualitative analysis.
+First, I'll show some screenshots of the final results of my program.
 I run my program for 1000 loops, and pick the best solution at the end for the iris dataset.
 I choose to make the program create 3 clusters.

 <img src="https://github.com/WiIIiamTang/term_project_360-420-w2019-section2-Tang-Dinh/blob/ce_Tang/CE/William/results1.PNG" />